-Each therapist working at the centre has their own pricing structure.
-Pricing can range from £30 – £80 per session depending on who you are working with.
+Each therapist working at The Affinity Centre has their own pricing structure.
+Pricing can range from £30 – £100 per session depending on who you are working with.

-It may also be that you have identified which therapist suits you best from this website.
-If so please let Cathy know on the phone.
-If you do not want to ring the centre you can email us by using this contact form.
+It may also be that you have identified which therapist suits by referring to the Team section on this site.
+If so, please let Ian or Joanna know on the phone.
+If you do not want to ring the Centre, you can email us via our contact form.

 Yes.
-Several therapists at the centre work with couples and there are several different styles of therapy available.
-Ring the centre and Ian will explore with you which type of couples therapy will fit you best.
+Several therapists at the Centre work with couples and there are several different styles of therapy available.
+Call the Centre and we will explore with you which type of couples therapy will fit you best.

-Yes.
-All the counsellors at the centre are fully trained, insured and members of their respective professional bodies.
-Some of the therapists at the centre are working towards full qualification.
+Some of the therapists at the Centre are working towards full qualification.
 This is not unusual in the psychotherapy world because becoming qualified can take around eight years of continual training and therapy practice.
 Ask in your initial interview if you have further questions about your particular therapist.